Random walks and L\'evy processes as rough paths: Introduction

-This work constitutes part of the author's D.Phil thesis written under the guidance of Prof. Terry Lyons, to whom the author is sincerely grateful.
-The author would also like to thank Atul Shekhar, Guy Flint, and Prof. Peter Friz for helpful conversations on this topic.
+Part of this work is contained in the author's D.Phil thesis written under the guidance of Prof. Terry Lyons, to whom the author is sincerely grateful.
+The author would also like to thank Atul Shekhar, Guy Flint, and Prof. Peter Friz for helpful conversations on this topic, and the anonymous referees whose suggestions helped to significantly improve this paper.